 host, n.
-A plant or animal on which, or in which, another organism lives Example: The milkweed plant is a host for the Monarch butterfly.
+A plant or animal that is a home for another organism Example: The milkweed plant is a host for the monarch butterfly.
 Variation(s): hosts insects, n.
 Small animals with six legs and three main body parts Example: Mackenzie likes all kinds of insects, especially butterflies.
 Variation(s): insect social, adj.
-Living together in organized communities solitary, adj.
-Living alone or in pairs landing on my ham sandwich.

-Example: The social honeybees worked all through the night to take care of the queen bee.
+Living together in organized communities Example: The social honeybees worked all through the night to take care of the queen bee.